-With offices in Cedar Park and Round Rock, the Jackson Law Firm is proud to provide personal service coupled with integrity and respect.
-From valuing family businesses in divorce to adopting a new child, we are here to provide the experienced and effective representation you need.
+With offices in Cedar Park and Round Rock, the Jackson Law Firm is a full service law firm that provides personal service coupled with integrity and respect.
+From valuing family businesses in divorce to adopting a new child, criminal defense and bankruptcy we are here to provide the experienced and effective representation you need.

 Our law firm also assists clients with estate planning and probate, including probate, wills and more.
-Mr. Jackson was selected for inclusion in the 2012, 2014 and 2015 “Rising Star” by Superlawyers, a Thomson Reuters service.
+Mr. Jackson was selected for inclusion in the 2012, 2014, 2015 and 2016 – 2018 as a “Rising Star” by Superlawyers, a Thomson Reuters service.
 Thoughtful and creative, he is willing to push the envelope in pursuit of his clients’ goals.

 Arrange an initial consultation with our Round Rock and Cedar Park divorce and estate planning lawyers by calling our offices at (512) 528-1900, or send us an email.
 We respond to all messages promptly.
 Credit cards are accepted, and after-hours appointments are available by request.